Clara Cornet

 Founded by Maja Hoffmann in 2013, LUMA Arles has become one of Europe’s groundbreaking cultural institutions.
 Set in the heart of a reimagined former rail depot, this interdisciplinary campus serves as a collaborative space for artists, scientists, and thinkers to explore pressing issues at the intersection of art, culture, and society.
 With striking architecture by Frank Gehry–including the iconic LUMA Tower–and Selldorf Architects, the campus merges innovation with Arles' rich artistic heritage.
 The campus hosts a dynamic program of exhibitions, performances, and educational initiatives, inviting both established and emerging artists to engage with the public.
 Fostering dialogues around critical issues—ranging from environmental concerns to human rights—through its extensive archives and thoughtfully curated programming.

 “Fondation Luma is one of Arles’ gems, designed by Gehry Partners.
-It has an incredible restaurant designed by thai artist Rikrit [Tiravanija], full of extraordinary permanent pieces as well as the giant inside slide designed by Carsten Holler.
+It has an incredible restaurant designed by Thai artist Rikrit [Tiravanija], full of EXTRAORDINARY permanent pieces as well as the giant inside slide designed by Carsten Holler.
 I also love the Franz West installation in the garden and their incredible programming of exhibitions.
-It’s a must visit during Arles' Photography Festival.”
+It’s a must-visit during Arles' Photography Festival.”

 Next